FullStackAppCo/react-ui/README.md

 Opinionated set of reusable components.
 Expect to be used in an environment with Font Awesome icons and TailwindCSS utility classes.

+## Requirements
+- TailwindCSS ^3
+- Font Awesome React
+- A Font Awesome fam if you want to use icons.
+We don't use the babel macros.

 ## Installation

 Install the JavaScript module: